Published Articles, Chapters and reports

 "Sowing Distrust of the News Media as an Electoral Strategy" (with Alexander R. Podkul).
 In Oxford Handbook of Electoral Persuasion, eds.
 Bernard Grofman, Liz Suhay, and Alex Trechsel.
 New York, NY: Oxford University Press.
-Forthcoming.
-(PDF)
+Forthcoming in 2020.
+(PDF, Publisher Page)

 "Distrust of the News Media as a Symptom and a Further Cause of Partisan Polarization" (with Alexander R. Podkul).
 In New Directions in Media and Politics, Second Edition, ed.
 Travis N. Ridout.
 New York, NY: Routledge, pp. 54-79.
 2019.
-(Publisher Page)
+(Publisher Page, Google Books Page)

 “The Spread of Inaccurate Political Information In the Era of Distrusted News Media" (with Alex Podkul).
 Knight Foundation white paper prepared for the Knight Commission on Trust, Media and Democracy.
-It is summarized in this blog post on the Commission's Medium page.
+(PDF) It is summarized in this blog post on the Commission's Medium page.
 March 6, 2018.